shaunniecode/ppe-detector/NOTES.md

 This file documents every code line we wrote so far, with simple explanations for non‑programmers.
 It also explains decisions and thought processes throughtout the project.
 It is in chronological order, i.e. most recent changes are at the top of the file.

+13/12/25

+Training Session Log — PPE Detector (30‑min run)
+I ran a 30‑minute training session using YOLOv8n with my PPE dataset.
+The run was configured for epochs=300 at imgsz=640, but training stopped early at 175 epochs due to no improvement in the last 100 epochs.
+The best checkpoint was saved at epoch 75.

+Dataset
+- Validation set: 10 images, 133 labeled objects.
+- Classes: helmet, safety vest, right glove, left glove, right boot, left boot, safety goggle.
+- Total instances per class (val):
+- Helmet: 37
+- Safety vest: 40
+- Right glove: 12
+- Left glove: 18
+- Right boot: 8
+- Left boot: 13
+- Safety goggle: 5

+Results (best.pt at epoch 75)
+- Overall:
+- Precision: 0.892
+- Recall: 0.582
+- mAP@50: 0.692
+- mAP@50‑95: 0.38
+- Per class:
+- Helmet → P=0.901, R=0.892, mAP@50=0.939
+- Safety vest → P=0.979, R=1.0, mAP@50=0.995
+- Right glove → P=0.907, R=0.81, mAP@50=0.795
+- Left glove → P=1.0, R=0.211, mAP@50=0.635
+- Right boot → P=0.764, R=0.625, mAP@50=0.74
+- Left boot → P=0.692, R=0.538, mAP@50=0.686
+- Safety goggle → P=1.0, R=0.0, mAP@50=0.056

+Observations
+- Helmets and vests are performing very well — strong precision and recall.
+- Gloves and boots show moderate learning, but recall is inconsistent (left glove recall is very low).
+- Safety goggles are the weakest class: precision is high but recall is zero, meaning the model predicts them only when extremely confident, and misses most instances.
+- Early stopping suggests the model plateaued quickly, which is common with small datasets and CPU training.

+Recommendations
+- Safety goggles: I need at least 30–50 more diverse images (different angles, lighting, contexts) to improve recall.
+- Gloves: Both left and right gloves should be expanded to 40–50 images each to balance recall.
+- Boots: Increase to 30–40 images each to stabilize detection.
+- Helmets and vests: Already strong, but adding another 20–30 images each will help generalization.
+- Overall dataset size: To push mAP@50‑95 above 0.6, I should aim for ~300–400 total labeled instances, balanced across all classes.

 11/12/25

 # PPE-DETECTOR Training Session (11 Dec 2025)